moby/moby/docs/sources/articles/security.md

 container, it will be much harder to do serious damage, or to escalate to the host.

-This won't affect regular web apps; but malicious users will find that the arsenal at their disposal has shrunk considerably!
+This won’t affect regular web apps; but malicious users will find that the arsenal at their disposal has shrunk considerably!
 You can see [the list of dropped capabilities in the Docker code](https://github.com/dotcloud/docker/blob/v0.5.0/lxc_template.go#L97),